-In R11B, at this point a sub binary would be created.
-In R12B, the compiler sees that there is no point in creating a sub binary, because there will soon be a call to a function (in this case, to my_binary_to_list/1 itself) that immediately will create a new match context and discard the sub binary.
+At this point it would make sense to create a sub binary, but in this particular example the compiler sees that there will soon be a call to a function (in this case, to my_binary_to_list/1 itself) that immediately will create a new match context and discard the sub binary.

-Therefore, in R12B, $my_binary_to_list/1$ calls itself with the match context instead of with a sub binary.
+Therefore my_binary_to_list/1 calls itself with the match context instead of with a sub binary.
 The instruction that initializes the matching operation basically does nothing when it sees that it was passed a match context instead of a binary.